slowernews/wisdom-tldr/chapters/chapter_1_self.md

 If we cut ourselves off from the full scope of history because it makes us uncomfortable, or doesn’t fit with the cultural narrative in which we live, we reduce our ability to learn from the past and apply those lessons to the situations we are facing today.
 We need to accept that people can do great things while still having flaws.
 Our heroes don’tr have to be perfect, and we can learn just as much from their imperfections as from their achievements.

+When you don’t create things, you become defined by your tastes rather than ability.
+Your tastes only narrow & exclude people.
+So create.
 -->